kammitama5/kammitama5.github.io/_posts/2017-12-17-Sunday-December-17th.md

   on to Python coursework for Nanodegree (numpy, pandas, etc)

-- Move on to week 2 of Data Science Maths coursework
+- Move on to week 2 of Data Science Maths coursework (update): This course is wayyyy easier than I thought it would be, so I'll have it done by 12/18 or 12/19 latest.
+  Yes, that's 4 weeks of coursework in uhh..four days.
+A lot of it, as it turns out, is straight up high school review for me.
+  I'll get the certificate, also.

+- I have in the back of my mind, also, two courses in Bayesian statistics.
+  But the Nanodegree is my focus (that is long term, so my goals for finishing chapters and projects are bi-weekly.

 ## One more thing